 The real issue, then, is truth.
-Though it has concerned us all along, it will not be amiss to bring together at least the main points made on different occasions and in different chapters.
-Accordingly, we distinguish 1) the criterion of truth, 2) the definition of truth, 3) the ontology of truth, 4) truth in expression, 5) the appropriation of truth and 6) the truth of interpretation.
+Though it has concerned us all along, it will not be amiss to bring together at least the mad main points made on different occasions and in different charters.
+Accordingly, we distinguish 1) the criterion of truth, 2) the definition of truth, 3) theontology the appropriation of truth, 4) truth in expression, 5) truth in implementation, and 6) truth in its dislectical maifestation.
+2.1 7.1 The Criterion.

-2.1 The Criterian of Truth